Has become the chief corner stone.

 At the end of His formidable indictment of the Pharisees Jesus again laments over Jerusalem, closing with Psalm 118:26, the very words the multitude had cried out when He had entered the city two days earlier:

-The Corner Stone (Le pierre angulaire), James Tissot.
+The Corner Stone (Le pierre angulaire): James Tissot.
+Public Domain.

 LSB: Legacy Standard Bible New Testament with Psalms and Proverbs (Steadfast Bibles, Irvine CA: 2021).